Did you know that the average North American uses approximately 25 kilogrammes (c.55lbs) of tissue paper in some form, every year?

 There are five different types of tissue paper, each with a different use.
 It is manufactured in an extensive range of colours and textures and can be moistened and/or perfumed.

 This is the most purchased commodity in European and American countries.
 Toilet paper comes in various numbers of ‘ply’ (layers of thickness), from one-ply all the way up to six-ply, with more back-to-back plies offering greater strength and absorbency.
 Typically, it is the lowest grade of fibres used for tissue paper and can be rippled, perfumed, coloured, patterned, medicated or treated with aloe vera, or other perfumes.

-We all know the translucent, coloured and often patterned thin tissue paper that is used in gift wrapping to add an extra special and luxury feel to a boxed or bagged gift.
-It is also used for origami, crafting, for decoration and presentation purposes.
+We all know the translucent, coloured and often patterned thin tissue paper that is used in gift wrapping to add an extra special and luxurious feel to a boxed or bagged gift.
+It is also used for origami, crafting, decoration and presentation purposes.

 World tissue consumption in 2017

 A quarter of global tissue production is consumed by North America, with China in second place at 21.3% having overtaken Western Europe’s consumption which was 18.3% in 2017.
 Predictions are that changing lifestyles and living standards across the globe will result in a growing demand for tissue paper across Asia, the Far East and Africa.
 Good news for tissue paper manufacturers!

 Like many other paper products, cellulose fibres are the main component of tissue paper.
 The fibres can either be 100% virgin, recycled or mixed depending on the requirements and purpose of the end product.
 The recycled fibres used in some tissue papers come from office paper collection programmes.
 Virgin fibres are mostly Kraft fibres, produced from soft or hardwood.
 The highest quality tissue paper is made from virgin-grade wood pulp.

 Absorbency and softness are the key properties of tissue paper and these are determined by its porosity, creping (surface property) and its finished composition.